nikwalton/CougsPlan/README.md

 in this directory of the repository.

 After the dependencies are installed through ```pod install``` open the xcworkspace file in xcode.

+# Firebase
+The firebase server and database for this application will only be available until the end of May.
+After that, I will be disconnecting the two before making this repository public in my portfolio